ManiAm/dpdk-labnet/Linux_Networking.md

 A ring buffer is a fixed-size circular array of packet descriptors used for efficient packet transmission and reception.
 During the initialization of a network interface, the NIC driver allocates the ring buffer in system memory (RAM), typically using kernel memory allocation functions such as `kmalloc` or `alloc_pages`.

-To enable high-speed data transfer, the driver sets up Direct Memory Access (DMA), which allows the NIC to access system memory directly—bypassing the CPU—to read and write packet data.
+To enable high-speed data transfer, the driver sets up Direct Memory Access (DMA), which allows the NIC to access system memory directly (bypassing the CPU) to read and write packet data.
 This significantly reduces processing overhead and improves throughput.
 The ring buffer is managed using three key pointers:

 - **Base Pointer**: Points to the start of the ring buffer in memory.
 It is set during initialization and remains constant, serving as the fixed reference point for the descriptor array.